 Superheated steam deep cleans within seconds.
 See the recent article in Food Control 125 (2021) 107942.

 Steam is Antimicrobial (Bacteria, fungi, or Viruses) depending on the temperature and residence time.
 Click here.

 Zero CO2 production cyclic reactions.
 Please see below.

-Power Generation with Condensing Steam.
-MHI steam 800C+ models for Mega Watts are useful for turning turbines.
-Remember only the temperature difference is related to the Carnot efficiency.
+Power Generation with Steam.
+MHI steam 800°C+ models for Mega Watts help turn turbines.
+Remember, only the temperature difference is related to the Carnot efficiency.
 Please contact MHI.

-Typical Applications of Super-heated Steam are Drying, Antimicrobial, Steam-heating, Fuel Production and Chemical Reactions.
-Improve productivity with steam – use a temperature higher than the inversion temperature.
-Deep water and energy savings.
+Typical Superheated Steam Applications are Drying, Antimicrobial, Steam-heating, Fuel Production, and Chemical Reactions.
+Improve productivity with steam – use a temperature higher than the inversion temperature—Deepwater and energy savings.

 Biomass (for electricity generation)

 Sawdust, wood fiber, pulverized coal, wood chips, wood pulp, spruce and birch bark, milled peat, peat for briquettes, Fuel from Waste, and Municipal and plant waste.
 Recycle CO2 by using hot steam in a fuel cell to make hydrogen and then use the Airtorch® for hydrogen reaction with CO2.
 So first, water vapor breaks down into hydrogen and oxygen -electrolysis at 800C – then use the H2 (g) with CO2 (g) – see reactions below.
 Burning Fuel gives CO2(g), so the cycle can be completed.
 Energy use is also seen in electrochemical power generation with two-phase raw materials.

 Decarbonizing the industrial sector is a key to addressing our climate crisis.